Most Anticipated Phones in 2019

 As we are approaching the time when the big players in the mobile phone market are revealing their new devices, we decided to take a closer look of the five, in our opinion, most anticipated devices in 2019.

-Since Google started to create the Pixel smartphones, they have strengthened their position in the mobile phone market.
 With the Pixel 4, Google is looking to move up and show some serious competition to phone giants like Apple and Samsung.

 Even though, when launching their handsets previously, Google tried to keep the details regarding their latest phones a secret, this year they experienced a series of leaks which lead to them revealing many features of the phone.
 The biggest innovation in this phone is the motion-sensing radar.
 This feature will help the phone to recognise gestures and know when its owner is nearby.
 You will be able to change songs, snooze alarms and answer phone calls with just a wave of your hand.
 Another novelty of the Pixel phones will be the face unlock, which was first introduced by Apple in 2017.
 Google is claiming that this feature will be improved, and you won’t need to lift your phone up and pose in a certain way to get the phone unlocked.
 The Pixel 4 will do it all for you (of course, if you actually are the owner of the phone).
 You also will be able to use the Face ID for app authentication and secure payments.
 The phone will also feature dual cameras on the back and a possible support for dual sim cards.